 Important medical facts about Prader-Willi syndrome

 Patients with PWS might give the impression that they understand everything said to them even when they do not.
-Keep instructions clear and simple, repeat important points and allow time for them to comprehend.
-Self-reporting of health concerns may be underemphasized or exaggerated, and some have difficulty in articulating health needs.
-Caregivers accompanying the patient will help by providing or interpreting information.
+Keep instructions clear and simple, repeat important points and allow time for comprehension.
+Self-reporting of health concerns may be underemphasized or exaggerated because of challenges articulating health needs.
+Caregivers accompanying the patient can provide and interpret information.

-People with PWS may have a history of problem behaviours, such as emotional outbursts, and may also develop mental illness which can be of sudden onset and be associated with abnormal mental beliefs and experiences and confusion.
-Both physical and psychiatric evaluation may be indicated to arrive at a diagnosis under such circumstances.
+People with PWS may have a history of problem behaviours, such as emotional outbursts, and may also develop sudden onset mental illness associated with abnormal mental beliefs, experiences, and confusion.
+Both physical and psychiatric evaluation may be required for thorough assessment.

 Hyper- and hypothermia can be idiopathic, as well as occur during major and minor illnesses and in procedures requiring anaesthesia.
 Fever may be absent despite serious infection.
 Malignant hyperthermia is not a known risk of anaesthesia for patients with PWS.

 Vomiting rarely occurs.
-The presence of vomiting, and/or loss of appetite, may signal a life-threatening illness and may warrant immediate treatment.
-When induction of vomiting is considered, such as after hyperphagia or the ingestion of uncooked or spoiled food items, emetics are typically ineffective, and repeated doses may cause toxicity.
-Instead, a nasogastric tube should be used for decompression of the stomach.
+The presence of vomiting, and/or loss of appetite, may signal a life-threatening illness needing immediate treatment.
+Emetics are typically ineffective for induction of vomiting after ingestion of uncooked/spoiled food items, with potential toxicity from repeated administration.
+Instead, a nasogastric tube should be used for gastric decompression.

-Abdominal distention, bloating, pain, and vomiting may be signs of life-threatening gastric inflammation or necrosis.
-There may be a general feeling of feeling ill.
-Patients with these symptoms should be evaluated by a medical professional and may need to be hospitalized.
+Abdominal distention, bloating, pain, lethargy, loss of appetite, and vomiting may be signs of life-threatening gastric inflammation or necrosis.
+Patients with these symptoms should be urgently evaluated by a medical professional and may require hospitalization.
 Radiographic imaging and possibly emergency surgery may be required.
-Anti-diarrheal medications can cause severe colonic distension, necrosis and rupture and should be avoided.
+Recommend against use of anti-diarrheal medications due to severe colonic distension, necrosis and rupture.
+Rectal picking can result in rectal bleeding and iron-deficiency anaemia.

 Water intoxication has occurred either with use of medications with antidiuretic effects or solely from excess fluid intake.
 A low plasma sodium can help to diagnose this.